Here’s Why Tanger Factory Outlet Centers, Inc. (SKT) Is A Stock To Set Your Sights On

-On Tuesday, shares of Tanger Factory Outlet Centers, Inc. (NYSE:SKT) marked $6.41 per share versus a previous $5.95 closing price.
-With having a 7.73% gain, an insight into the fundamental values of Tanger Factory Outlet Centers, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-SKT showed a fall of -56.48% within its YTD performance, with highs and lows between $5.55 – $21.28 during the period of 52 weeks, compared to the simple moving average of -57.01% in the period of the last 200 days.
+On Monday, shares of Tanger Factory Outlet Centers, Inc. (NYSE:SKT) marked $5.22 per share versus a previous $5.85 closing price.
+With having a -10.77% loss, an insight into the fundamental values of Tanger Factory Outlet Centers, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+SKT showed a fall of -64.56% within its YTD performance, with highs and lows between $5.55 – $21.28 during the period of 52 weeks, compared to the simple moving average of -64.53% in the period of the last 200 days.

 BofA/Merrill equity researchers changed the status of Tanger Factory Outlet Centers, Inc. (NYSE: SKT) shares from “Neutral” to a “Underperform” rating in the report published on March 23rd, 2020.
 Other analysts, including Goldman, also published their reports on SKT shares.
 Goldman repeated the rating from the previous report, marking SKT under “Sell” rating, in the report published on May 9th, 2019.
 Additionally, SKT shares got another “Underweight” rating from JP Morgan.
 On the other hand, Evercore ISI Downgrade the “Underperform” rating for SKT shares, as published in the report on February 15th, 2018.
 BofA/Merrill seems to be going bullish on the price of SKT shares, based on the price prediction for SKT.
 Another “Neutral” rating came from Boenning & Scattergood.